openstack/python-monascaclient/README.rst

 into the client.Client.replace_token(token) method.
 If you constructed the Client with all the keystone credentials needed to authenticate, then the API will automatically try one time to re-authenticate with keystone whenever the token expires.
+When using a session, though, this case will be handled by keystoneauth and replacing the session token will not be supported.

 The api_version matches the version of the Monasca API.
 Currently it is 'v2_0'.